SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

 - It allows to get a part of the match as a separate item in the result array.
 - If we put a quantifier after the parentheses, it applies to the parentheses as a whole.

-In the following example we will search for the expression "go".
+In the following example, we will search for the expression "go".

 ```js live
     const str = "Here we go now";